san-ya/junkally-shehacks/README.md

 Here, we’ve listed out the steps that each entity (i.e. the consumers and the businesses) accessing our website should follow to make the most out of JunkAlly.
 After registering yourself on the “Register” page, head over to login to view the role-appropriate dashboard (admin/user).

+**User Dashboard**

+The user dashboard is designed to help users(consumers) sell recyclable materials like glass bottle, plastic bottles, metal and paper.
+They can fill in the required information about the material and easily get rid of these wastes in an eco-friendly manner.
+In exchange, the users also receive reward points!

+**Company Dashboard**

+The company dashboard helps small businesses connect with us.
+They can buy the required material from our junk inventory at much cheaper rates.

+It's a win-win situation for all!

 ## JunkAlly
 JunkAlly was born after having observed the pillaging that humans have inflicted on our environment, especially in the recent times.
 While one-time-use plastic notoriety is only increasing (and rightfully so), other crucial elements of our plunder remain out of the limelight.